Increase physical activity and sport across the adult population, reducing inequalities and contributing to health, wealth and wellbeing.

 Make active ageing a central pillar within the Greater Manchester ageing hub supporting the Greater Manchester ambition for an age friendly city-region, which will lead to better health, wellbeing and independence.

-Greater Manchester’s vision is for older residents to be able to contribute to and benefit from sustained prosperity and enjoy a good quality of life.
 Greater Manchester’s population is ageing rapidly.
 By 2036, 14% of the total population will be 75 and over - an increase of 75% from 2011.
 If we don’t do things differently those at risk of social isolation and loneliness is forecast to increase, with related impacts on physical and mental health and wellbeing.
-Physical Activity and sport are well positioned to support Greater Manchester’s aspiration to become the UK’s first age-friendly city-region and a national leader on ageing in place.
+Physical Activity and sport are well positioned to support Greater Manchester’s aspiration to become the UK’s first age-friendly city-region.